NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

     transform_single_time_series!(sys)
 ```

-This function transforms all SingleTimeSeries instances stored in the system.
+This function transforms all `SingleTimeSeries` instances stored in the system.
 You can also call it on a single component.

-You can now access either a Deterministic or the original SingleTimeSeries.
+You can now access either a `Deterministic` or the original `SingleTimeSeries`.

 ```julia
     ta_forecast = get_time_series_array(